waggle-sensor/summer2021/Lee/work-log.md

 -Today's Technical Tasks
 * After demo video prsentation, discussion for next steps.

-- Things to do:
+-Things to do:
-* need to query (ask some question to Sean)
+* Need to query in Sage Data Repo (ask some question to Sean)

 ************************************************************